The Paradox of Power: Why Speed is the Enemy of Precision

 Modeling the Assembly: High-RPM vs. Low-RPM Scenarios

-To demonstrate the impact of motor speed on precision work, we modeled two common scenarios faced by a technician repairing a modern laptop (e.g., replacing a battery involving ten M2 screws).
+To demonstrate the impact of motor speed, we modeled two common scenarios faced by a technician repairing a modern laptop (e.g., replacing a battery involving ten M2 screws).

 Scenario A: The High-Speed "Generalist" Tool